 00:31:25 and over again

-00:31:26 but there are probably events that are very rare I don't think we have any idea how often the universe firms the ones
+00:31:26 but there are probably events that are very rare I don't think we have any idea how often the universe firms forms

 00:31:33 how often does nothing

-00:31:34 but look into something how often does lifeless bourbon to life I don't know how to estimate that calendar
+00:31:34 burp into something how often does lifeless burp into life I don't know how to estimate that kind of number

-00:31:50 But do you know that the issue of evolution is also interesting in another sense
+00:31:50 But you know the issue of evolution is also interesting in another sense

 00:31:54 when Darwin thought about evolution he was thinking about finches and.

-00:32:00 And the gloom of those fears all of a ghost hinges and he was thinking about predators and prey
+00:32:00 And the Galapagos finches and he was thinking about predators and prey

 00:32:07 and surviving in competition with other competitors at the beginning if you think about the beginning there were no